Southern Oregon Office

 Based in Grants Pass, 1000 Friends' Southern Oregon Advocate Greg Holmes works with residents, affiliates, and communities throughout Douglas, Jackson, Josephine, and Klamath counties.
 Below is a sampling of issues he is currently working on.
 For more information on these or any other land use issues in Southern Oregon, contact Greg at email@example.com.

 Regional Problem Solving in Jackson County

-On November 15, 2012, after more than 12 years of work by literally hundreds of city and county employees, policy-makers, consultants and concerned citizens, the Land Conservation and Development Commission (LCDC) gave its final blessing and acknowledged the Greater Bear Creek Regional Problem Solving (RPS) Plan.
-This milestone came almost exactly 10 years to the day after 1000 Friends of Oregon’s Southern Oregon Advocate Greg Holmes attended the first of many, many meetings on the plan.
+In November 2012, the Land Conservation and Development Commission (LCDC) gave its final blessing and acknowledged the Greater Bear Creek Regional Problem Solving (RPS) Plan, which creates urban reserves that will guide the next several decades of growth in the Medford-Ashland area.
 In March 2013, the decision was finalized.
 Cities can now begin implementing the plan, and we will continue to be involved as this is done.
 Read a brief summary of the project and get more information about the pros and cons of the final plan.

 Regional Redefinition of Farm and Forest Land